Ofcom Code on Sports and Other Listed and Designated Events: 2019–2020 changes

 In July 2019, Secretary of State for Digital, Culture, Media and Sport (DCMS) Jeremy Wright announced a consultation on adding the FIFA Women's World Cup and Paralympic Games to Category A. The 2019 FIFA Women's World Cup was televised in its entirety by the BBC, with total viewership of 28.1 million across the entire tournament.
 In September 2019, Wright's successor Nicky Morgan stated that she had begun to seek input with rightsholders on adding more women's sporting events to category A, in order to place them on "equal footing" with their men's counterparts.
 She was also pursuing updates to the listed event rules to account for changes in viewer habits prompted by digital platforms.

 The summer and winter Paralympics were added to Category A in January 2020; The Times reported a final decision on the FIFA Women's World Cup and UEFA European Women's Championship is to come in the future, but both events are likely to see inclusion.
 The government declined to add the Ashes, the UEFA Champions League Final, and the Open Championship to the list.

-In March 2020, BBC director-general Tony Hall called for the Six Nations Championship to be promoted to Category A, amid reports that the competition was seeking to include a pay television component (or: otherwise sign exclusively with a pay television broadcaster) in its broadcast contract for 2022 onward.
+In March 2020, Director-General of the BBC Tony Hall called for the Six Nations Championship to be promoted to Category A, amid reports that the competition was seeking to include a pay television component (or: otherwise sign exclusively with a pay television broadcaster) in its broadcast contract for 2022 onward.
 The Six Nations is currently divided between the BBC and ITV, airing FTA in its entirety.
 An associated proposal by the committee of DCMS was rejected.

 Olympics and Warner Bros.
 Discovery

-In 2015, in contrast to prior deals with national broadcasters, the International Olympic Committee licensed all Olympic television rights covering Europe as a region to US pay-per-view broadcaster Discovery.
+In 2015, in contrast to prior deals with national broadcasters via the European Broadcasting Union (EBU), the International Olympic Committee licensed all Olympic television rights covering Europe as a region to Discovery, Inc., primarily via its Eurosport channels, and Discovery-owned FTA broadcasters in selected markets.
 In order to fulfil the requirements of the 1996 Act, Discovery sub-licensed a proportion of the rights back to the BBC for free to air broadcast.
-However, starting from Tokyo 2020, this deal had the effect of substantially reducing the extent of free-to-air coverage as compared with previous Games (to a single broadcast TV channel and a single online stream), with the majority of live coverage carried on pay television via Discovery's Eurosport brand.
+However, starting from Tokyo 2020, this deal had the effect of substantially reducing the extent of free-to-air coverage to a single broadcast TV channel and a single online stream, with the majority of live coverage carried on pay television via Discovery's Eurosport brand.
 This led to complaints in the media due to the reduced free live coverage, in particular missing performances by British athletes.

-After Warner Media merged with Discovery, becoming Warner Bros.
-Discovery, the company along with the European Broadcasting Union, whom the BBC is a member of, made a joint-bid and officially acquired the rights for all Olympic Games from the 2026 Winter Olympics to the 2032 Summer Olympics.
-As part of the deal, it will continue to provide the same package of rights the BBC has offered in their past agreements.
+In 2023, the agreement was renewed through the 2032 Summer Olympics by corporate successor Warner Bros.
+Discovery.
+Unlike the previous agreement, where the BBC was required to sub-license these rights directly from Discovery, the renewal includes a sub-licensing agreement with the EBU itself, guaranteeing its members (including the BBC) the ability to carry at least 200 hours of Summer Olympics coverage per-Olympiad, and 100 hours for the Winter Olympics.